How can we help students identify disinformation? Teach them claim testing and sourcing skills.

 Louisiana, USA

-The entire world breathed a collective sigh of relief when 2020 came to an end, but little did we know what would greet us at the start of 2021.
-Our students are living through a tumultuous time, and they are continuously bombarded with information from a variety of sources that can be contradictory and thus confusing.
+Our students are continuously bombarded with information from a variety of sources that can be contradictory and thus confusing.
 In addition, they’re exposed to an alarming amount of misinformation and disinformation.
 How do we help students make sense of it all so that they can make informed decisions about some very serious—and potentially life-changing—issues?

 There are two historical reasoning skills that students need to distinguish fact from fiction and evaluate the motive and perspective of a source: claim testing and sourcing.
 These skills feature prominently in OER Project assets, but they’re also difficult skills to perfect.
 Even adults who consider themselves to be critical readers of information are often misled by sources that appear to be valid.
 These issues are amplified in our digital age when most people have access to social media, where a post can go viral in a matter of minutes.
 In the past two decades, fact-checking websites, social media platforms, and media organizations have attempted to combat both misinformation and disinformation.
 But these fact checkers only achieve their goals if people want to test the claims they read in the news or on social media.

 I’m sure we’ve all experienced this problem in the classroom or at home.
-Yesterday, my daughter shared a rumor from the Capitol riot.
+An example I often cite is a rumor my daughter shared about the January 6, 2021 Capitol riot.
 I asked if she had fact checked what she was claiming to be true.
 In return, I got the obligatory eye roll and “ugh.”
 Translation: “Mom, you are so lame.”
 But I made her Google her “fact” to find a reputable source to check the claim she had repeated.
 Learning that her claim was wrong after checking for herself was more powerful than hearing that information from me—especially after the eye rolling.
 This is the uphill battle we’re all fighting as teachers, parents, and citizens.
 And that’s one reason why claim testing and sourcing skills are included as progressions in the OER Project courses.
 You’ll note that claim testing is found in both BHP and WHP, but sourcing is only in WHP.
 We consider claim testing to be a precursor to sourcing, so the idea is that as students build their claim testing chops in BHP, they’ll then be able to progress to the more challenging task of sourcing in WHP.

 In both the World History Project and Big History Project courses, the claim-testing progression begins with an introduction to claim testing and terminology.
 In BHP, we first ask students to complete a Claim Testing Snap Judgment exercise by labeling a series of statements as true or false.
 Then, students categorize a collection of statements using the four claim testers—intuition, logic, authority, and evidence.
 In WHP, students begin with an introductory activity before moving on to examine the claim testers of authority and evidence in more detail.
 Later in the course, students will use their claim-testing skills to evaluate a selection of claims related to the content in a particular unit by finding supporting statements and counterclaims.
 They’ll also work on creating claims of their own in the Making Claims activities.
 These activities will help prepare students to evaluate historical claims and sources, but you can also use them as models to test claims that students encounter in their own lives.

-For guidance on the challenging, but oh-so crucial skill of sourcing, head on over to 4.4: Sourcing in Teaching World History-Origins (or 4.4 Sourcing in Teaching World History-1750).
+For guidance on the challenging, but oh-so crucial skill of sourcing, head on over to our sourcing topic page for lessons, tools, and primary source collections you can use with your students.

 One of my favorite ways to do this for current events is to give students a news story that could be true, or a social media post from someone who is supposed to be an authority, and then have them use their claim testing and sourcing skills to evaluate it.
 For example, in 2012, John Fleming, then a Louisiana state representative, posted and linked to a story on his Facebook page.
 The story in question was from The Onion.
 We’re guessing you know this, but just for context: The Onion is a satirical news source.
 Although most students know this, it would be a great way to introduce claim testing and sourcing to your class.
 Have your students read the original article and complete the Sourcing Tool or ask them to evaluate the source using the four claim testers: intuition, logic, authority, and evidence.
 Had former Congressman Fleming used these skills to analyze the source and determine whether the author of The Onion piece was an authority, he would have saved himself a lot of bad press and embarrassment.